Gummygamer/angler_fish/README.md

 Angler Fish is a Python agent that uses Groq's language models to generate, test, and iteratively refine code.
 It offers a command-line interface and a simple Tkinter-based GUI.

+The agent strips any `<think>` reasoning blocks from generated code and tests before executing them.

 ## Installation

 The project targets Python 3.
 Install required dependencies: